jamescallumyoung/dotfiles/README.md

 Which file is used depends on what package manager is selected:

 - `.brewfile`s are used by [Homebrew](https://brew.sh/), "macOS's missing package manager".
-- `.pkglist`s are used by [pkglist-cli][1], a custom tool to handle installing packages with numerous package managers.
+- `.pkglist`s are used by [pkglist](https://github.com/jamescallumyoung/pkglist-cli-ts), a custom tool to handle installing packages with numerous package managers.

+Homebrew and pkglist are invoked by the `setup.sh` script's "install packages" step.

+### About pkglist

+The pkglist format aims to provide Brewfile-like functionality to the Linux package managers I commonly use:
+APT, Flatpak, and Snap.
+You can learn more about the pkglist project by reading [the spec](https://github.com/jamescallumyoung/pkglist-spec).

 ---